swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingComments.md

 ## Overview

-It is often useful to add comments to code in order:
+It's often useful to add comments to code to:

-- to provide context or background information about the code's purpose;
+- Provide context or background information about the code's purpose
-- to explain how complex code implemented; or
+- Explain how complex code implemented
-- to include details which may be helpful when diagnosing issues.
+- Include details which may be helpful when diagnosing issues

 Test code is no different and can benefit from explanatory code comments, but often test issues are shown in places where the source code of the test is